Quantum-Projects-RedM/QC-AdvancedTrapper/README.md

 # QC-advanced-trapper
 A remade version of rsg-trapperplus.
 Giving the ability for looting all creatures in RedM
+# YOU CAN NOW CHOOSE TO USE OXLIB or RSG-MENU for the script through the config :)

 - Separate pictures for different pelts and levels
 - Multiple loot items
 - Configurable loot chance